Continuation of fixed points and bifurcations from ODE to flow-kick disturbance models: Discussion

 \section{Discussion}

 We have presented both rigorous arguments and numerical evidence that ODE and flow-kick disturbance models resemble one another when the kicks occur at high frequencies.
 On the one hand, flow-kick maps $\Phi_\tau$ with the same average disturbance rate generate a vector field with that disturbance rate in the limit as $\tau$---the period between kicks---decreases to zero (Proposition \ref{prop:ctslimit}).
 On the other hand, we have seen multiple dynamic features of ODE disturbance models continue locally to flow-kick disturbance models.
-These include fixed points with their stabilities (Theorem \ref{thm:stability_n}), saddle node bifurcations in 1D systems (Theorem \ref{thm:s-n}) and 2D systems (Figure \ref{fig:klaus_continuation}), and transcritical bifurcations in 1D systems (Theorem \ref{thm:tc}) and 2D systems (Figure \ref{fig:predprey_stability}).
-Future work in this direction could (i) embed the saddle-node and transcritical continuation results in higher-dimensional systems and (ii) treat continuation of periodic orbits and Hopf bifurcations in ODE disturbance models to analogous structures in flow-kick systems, as observed in Figure \ref{fig:predprey_stability}.
+These include fixed points with their stabilities (Theorem \ref{thm:stability_n} and Figures \ref{fig:klaus_continuation} and \ref{fig:predprey_stability}), saddle node bifurcations (Theorem \ref{thm:s-n} and Figure \ref{fig:klaus_continuation}), and transcritical bifurcations (Theorem \ref{thm:tc} and Figure \ref{fig:predprey_stability}).
+Future work in this direction could treat continuation of periodic orbits and Hopf bifurcations in ODE disturbance models to analogous structures in flow-kick systems, as observed in Figure \ref{fig:predprey_stability}.
 These proven and conjectured patterns point towards a consistent take-away: if true disturbances are discrete and high-frequency, but we choose to model them with an ODE instead, then dynamic structures in the ODE model approximate similar structures in the kicked system.